forcedotcom/sfdx-scanner/messages/rules-command.md

 This command uses the type of file in the workspace, such as JavaScript or Typescript, to determine the rules to list.
 For example, if your workspace contains only JavaScript files, the command doesn't list TypeScript rules.
 The command uses a file's extension to determine what kind of file it is, such as ".ts" for TypeScript.

 Some engines may be configured to add additional rules based on what it finds in your workspace.
 For example, if you set the engines.eslint.auto_discover_eslint_config value of your code-analyzer.yml file to true, then supplying your workspace allows the "eslint" engine to examine your files in order to find ESLint configuration files that could potentially add in additional rules.

+# flags.target.summary

+Subset of files within your workspace that will determine rule selection.

+# flags.target.description

+Use the --target flag to select rules that apply to a specific subset of files in your workspace.

+If you specify this flag multiple times, then the full list of targeted files will ber the union of the specified target values.

+If --target is specified and --workspace is not, then --workspace will default to the current directory.

+If --target is not specified, then all of the files within your workspace (if one is supplied) will be used.

 # flags.rule-selector.summary